skumlos/bkm-129x-simple-full/README.md

 A full sized version of the BKM-129X compatible board

-Revision B
+Revision D

-Should be able to be created at ~$40, with the ADG1611 being the most expensive component.
+Should be able to be created at ~$40, with the ADG1611BRUZ being the most expensive component.
+Note that DG1411EEQ is pin-compatible with a slighly higher Ron.

 This requires an Arduino Nano v3 *or* the ATMEGA328PB mounted, which is then loaded with the latest BKM-129X-MCU code from https://github.com/skumlos/bkm-129x-mcu